Close Menu

 Chappell Roan’s Relationship with Country Music

-Growing up in southwest Missouri, country wasn’t just a genre—it was the ambient soundtrack to daily life, from morning bus rides to grocery store trips.
+Growing up in southwest Missouri, country wasn’t just background noise – it was the ambient soundtrack to daily life.

-Her statement on Apple Music encapsulates this: “I can’t call myself the Midwest Princess and not acknowledge country music straight up.”
+She was even more direct in an interview with Apple Music: “I can’t call myself the Midwest Princess and not acknowledge country music straight up.”

 While Roan isn’t the first pop artist to dabble in country sounds, The Giver feels distinctive due to its unapologetic queerness and self-referential humour.